varjoinen/tmgmt/README.md

 ## Configuration

 By default application stores time reports to `./tmgmt.sqlite` database file.
-Path can be changes with `TMGMT_DB_PATH=` environment variable.
+Path can be changes with `TMGMT_DB_PATH` environment variable.

 ## Usage